jasonbrodeur/iSci3A12-CC2019-Matlab/Worksheet-day1.md

-# Day 1 Worksheet
+# Introductory Worksheet

 ## A. Course introduction
-Follow along with Jay's introductory presentation to the course.
+Follow along with Jay's introductory presentation to the workshop and assignment.

 ## B. Introduction to Matlab
 1. Complete short introductory presentation
-2. Navigate to our course github repository: https://github.com/3IE1/SciComp-2019
-- Click on 'Clone or Download' and Download the zip file to the /Downloads directory of the computer and unzip it.
-This is now your working directory.
+2. Download workshop .zip file and assignment sheet from link in A2L (/Content/Climate Change/Individual Assignments/Introduction to Scientific Computing/
+3. Extract to: C:\Users\<yourMacID>\Documents\
+- Make a folder called MATLAB.
+Copy the zip file there
+- Right click > 7-Zip > “Extract Here”
+- When extracted, you should have the following structure:
+  - C:\....\MATLAB\Data\
+  - C:\....\MATLAB\Figs\

 ### B0.
 Matlab interface
 1. Explore the interface layout.
 Know the name of each panel, and briefly describe what they do.
-- Change Matlab's working directory to your /Downloads folder
+- Change Matlab's working directory to your newly-created MATLAB folder

 ### B1.
 Basic command window operation
 1. Create a numeric variable using the command window
   - Create a numeric array and assign it a custom name
+    - ***hint*** ```a = 54``` creates a variable named 'a' with a value of 54
 2. Create a row vector, a column vectors and a matrix
   - ***hint***: *use brackets [ ] to generate vectors and matrices, commas or spaces to separate values in the same row, and  semi-colons to indicate new rows.*
   - Create an **5 x 1** column vector; assign it to a named variable. e.g. ```cv = [4; 3; 1; 3; 1]```